SLE740 - Climate Change Adaptation and Mitigation

 |Scheduled learning activities - campus||

-2 x 1 hour classes, 1 x 1 hour seminar per week.
+2 x 1 hour class per week, 1 x 1 hour seminar per week.

 |Scheduled learning activities - cloud (online)||